 The John Hope Gateway at the Royal Botanic Garden Edinburgh is much more than an entrance to the gardens.
 It also hosts exhibitions, workshops, a great gift shop and, perhaps most importantly, a great restaurant which offers a range of tasty meals and an excellent afternoon tea.
 And all with a view of the garden, including its tallest tree.

 As well as regular guided tours, many gardens host a range of seasonal activities, exhibitions, wildlife events, and workshops on everything from gardening and crafts to cooking.
-Join a bat walk at Drum Castle in Aberdeenshire, watch an outdoor theatre performance of Macbeth at Kellie Castle & Garden in Fife or attend an opening of a private garden, such as the ones arranged by Scotland’s Gardens for charity.
+You might be able to join a bat walk at Drum Castle in Aberdeenshire, watch an outdoor theatre performance of Macbeth at Kellie Castle & Garden in Fife or attend an opening of a private garden, such as the ones arranged by Scotland’s Gardens for charity.